xueshengke/SRDenseNet-Caffe/README.md

 | BSDS100   | 25.96/0.6674  | **26.91/0.7120** |
 | Urban100	| 23.14/0.6570	| **24.43/0.7194** |

 Our results are not as good as those presented in paper.
-Our code needs further improvement.
+Hence, our code needs further improvement.

 If you have any suggestion or question, please do not hesitate to contact me.

 ## Contact

 Ph.D. candidate, Shengke Xue

-College of Information Science and Electronic Engineering Zhejiang University, Hangzhou, P.R.
+College of Information Science and Electronic Engineering

+Zhejiang University, Hangzhou, P.R.
 China

-Email: xueshengke@zju.edu.cn; xueshengke1993@gmail.com
+Email: xueshengke@zju.edu.cn, xueshengke1993@gmail.com